 This report forms part of the process of agreeing a budget for 2021/22 and setting next year's Council Tax.
-Following consideration by this Committee at its meeting on 1 December 2020 of the draft Medium Term Finance Strategy for 2021/22 - 2025/26, this report sets out budget proposals for services within the remit of the Committee.
-These proposals will then be considered by Policy and Resources Committee at its meeting on 10 February 2021, with a view to determining a budget for submission to Council.
+Following consideration by this Committee at its meeting on 25 November 2020 of the draft Medium Term Finance Strategy for 2021/22 - 2025/26, this report sets out budget proposals for services within the remit of the Committee and the other Service Committees.
+This Committee will then consider at its meeting on 10 February 2020 comments from other Service Committees and will finalise the budget proposals for submission to Council.